-Are you fed up with turkey and want to serve something different for Christmas Dinner this year?
+Fancy something a little different for Easter this year?
 Then what about serving up a showstopping Spiced Rack of Lamb with Honey Roast Root Vegetables?
-Better still it can all be cooked in one tray and in under 1 hour, meaning you have more time to spend with your friends and family on Christmas morning.
+Better still it can all be cooked in one tray and in under 1 hour, meaning you have more time to spend with your friends and family on Easter Day!

 As I am sure you all know by now…I am mad about lamb!!
 I love it every which way, from the classics, such as Lamb Hotpot, Lamb Moussaka and Lamb Bhuna, to the slightly more adventurous and unusual ideas, such as Thai Green Lamb Curry and Spicy Lamb Pizzas.

 In my role as a Lambassador for the ‘LAMB.
 Tasty Easy Fun’ campaign this year I have mostly been showing how lamb doesn’t have to be saved for special occasions, but is quick and easy to prepare and can be enjoyed even on busy midweek evenings.
 You can find all my easy peasy lamb recipes here.

 However…we all know that lamb makes an awesome showstopping roast dinner too!
 And so today I am sharing with you my Spiced Rack of Lamb with Honey Roast Root Vegetables.